 On a night out with friends, we named our trivia team the Rural Squirrels to see if we could trip up the MC with a name that’s tough to pronounce.
 Sure enough, when announcing the teams, the MC stumbled over it and laughed.
 Success!

 But unless you’re a comedian, you probably don’t want to choose a business name that’s a tongue twister.
 Say it out loud in sentences.
-“I work at X.” “I wanna buy an X.” “I hired X to do it.”
+“I work at X.” “They wanna buy an X.” “We hired X to do it.”
 Is it easy?
 Does it make you feel silly, or confident?

 Would you know how to pronounce it if you saw it in writing?